cvra/can-bootloader/README.markdown

 The format of the CAN message ID is :

-* 7 bits for the source ID
+* bits 10..8: 3 reserved bits, set to zero for bootloader frames
-* 1 bit for start of datagram bit
+* bit 7: 1 bit for start of datagram bit (1 if first frame in datagram, 0 otherwise)
-* 3 reserved bits
+* bits 6..0: bits for the source ID

 ## CAN Datagram format
 The CAN datagram layer has the following resposibilities :